NREL-Sienna/PowerSystemCaseBuilder.jl/docs/src/index.md

 `PowerSystemCaseBuilder.jl` is a simple tool to build power systems ranging from 5-Bus systems to entire grid systems for the purpose of testing or prototyping power system models.
-This package facilitates open sharing of large number of data sets for power systems modeling.
+This package facilitates the open sharing of data sets for power systems modeling.

 The main features include: